BITES AND BODY POSTURE

 APE HOMINID

-This reshaping of the cranium made room for expansion of the brain on its back half but also compressed the face under its front half between the steady orientation of the orbital plane and the forwardly rotating cervical spine - necessitating changes in orofacial and cervical anatomy.
+This reshaping of the cranium made room for expansion of the brain on its back half but also compressed the face under its front half between the unchangeable orientation of the orbital plane (has to keep looking forward toward the horizon) and the forwardly rotating cervical spine.
+This compression of the face necessitated changes in orofacial and cervical anatomy.
 The tongue balled up.
 The structural reinforcement for the mandible moved from its inner border, where it limited the size of the airway, to its outer front end where it formed a chin.
-The center of rotation of the mandible moved from an axis between the condyles, which could rotate the shortened mandible into the airway space during opening, to an axis between the mandibular foramen, which preserved the airway and protected the neurovascular bundle where it enters the mandible.
+The center of rotation of the mandible moved from an axis between the condyles, which could rotate the shortened mandible into the airway space during opening, to an axis between the mandibular foramen, which preserved the airway space and protected the neurovascular bundle where it enters the mandible.

 To stabilize the hominid cranium on the top of the spine, it was surrounded by a cooperative system of jaw and cervical muscles that keep it erect by pulling down all around its periphery like stays pulling down on the mast of a sailboat or wire cables pulling down on a radio tower.
 The jaw and postural muscles developed coordinated firing patterns.13-14 The pull down on each side prevents tipping to the opposite side, and selective relaxation provides the flexibility needed for movement.
 From side to side, this tower is symmetrical and stable, supported by a series of parallel transversely extending structural components - cranium, shoulders, hips, and two feet side by side.
 However, from front to back, stability is far more difficult for a body so tall and flat.
 Symmetry is lost right from the top.
 In back, thick straps of post-cervical muscles attached to large bony occipital prominences pull straight down on the back of the head.
 However, in front, thick muscles and large bones could interfere with the freedom of movement necessary for yawning, swallowing, coughing, vomiting, spitting, talking, and turning the head.
 Therefore, the pull down in back is counterbalanced by multiple small muscles with varied directions of pull connecting a series of generally small parallel bones (clavicles, hyoid, and mandible) to ensure that each bone is capable of independent but coordinated action.
 The balance between this sophisticated pre-cervical kinetic chain and the simple thick post-cervical muscle mass is illustrated below.